LucasDelfino92/morrowindsharp/mw++.md

     - **02 Lake Fjalding Anti-Suck**
     - **03 MGE XE Addon**: if you plan to install tree replacers (like Vurt's) in the future, you should not install this option.
     - **05 Chuzei Fix**
+  - Hide **meshes\f\furn_web10.nif**.
+This mesh causes a certain cobweb to lose transparency at a distance when using Intelligent Textures (present in this guide).
 - [**Project Atlas**](https://www.nexusmods.com/morrowind/mods/45399) by the Project Atlas Team
 Optimizes the most performance heavy areas of vanilla Morrowind through texture atlases.
   - In the BAIN installer, tick **00 Core** only.